-Line 18 (Fiduciary Fees and Costs) Enter the amount of fiduciary fees and costs you expect to pay during the account reporting period.
+Line 18 (Fiduciary Fees Enter the amount of fiduciary fees and costs you expect to pay during the account reporting period.
 Fees are compensation paid to the fiduciary.
 Costs include administrative charges that are authorized in the Statewide Fee Guidelines, such as filing fees and postage.
-Line 19 (Fiduciary's Enter the amount of fiduciary's attorney fees and costs you expect to pay during the account reporting period.